Culture Ethnicity Race – Ram Gokal

 There were two incidents after my appointment in Manchester when this became most apparent.

 • When Manchester became a leading renal centre, one often heard people talk of us as ‘that unit up north in “wogga wogga” land’. (wog – wily oriental gent – referring to me and Netar) – especially from some nephrologists in the south of England.
-I think this was jealousy and our view was that our work, our programme and our results could speak for themselves.
+I think this was jealousy, and our view was that our work, our programme, and our results could speak for themselves.

-Cultural Diversity, Ethnicity and Racial issues in Managing End-Stage Renal Disease in UK.
+Cultural Diversity, Ethnicity and Racial issues in Managing End-Stage Renal Disease in UK

 Was this experience reflected across the UK?
 How did cultural, ethnic and racial issues affect the take on rate to other RRT programmes ?
-The situation in the early 1980’s was precarious (mainly because of the lack of in-centre HD facilities) and I am of the view that ethnic patients did ‘suffer’ this prejudice.
+The situation in the early 1980s was precarious (mainly because of the lack of in-centre haemodialysis facilities), and I am of the view that ethnic patients did ‘suffer’ this prejudice.
 There was also mass migration of people of different ethnicities into UK and Europe.
 My first experience of this migration was in 1972, when Idi Amin forcefully expelled all the Indians from Uganda – many settled in London and Leicester.
 During my career, I was fortunate to be able to dialogue with Asian patients as I spoke several necessary languages (Gujarati, Hindi, Urdu and some Punjabi).
 This greatly facilitated my exchanges with patients and families, especially as I also understood the cultural and religious background.

 Collation and presentation of evidence